FAQs

 The following are visa categories that are acceptable, however work rights can differ and PMCV are not able to assist with visa enquiries.
 The most important element is that your visa has the “Right to Work in Australia now and in the future”.

 Health Services will be able to access the VEVO system to check a candidate’s visa status.
+This information was provided by the Department of Health, and may have been amended since.

 Visa subclass Work rights